singhkpratham/geocompr/04-spatial-operations.md

   filter(st_intersects(x = ., y = canterbury, sparse = FALSE))
 ```

-At this point there are three versions of `canterbury_height`, one created with spatial subsetting directly and the other two via intermediary selection objects.
+At this point, there are three versions of `canterbury_height`, one created with spatial subsetting directly and the other two via intermediary selection objects.
 To explore these objects and spatial subsetting in more detail, see the supplementary vignettes on `subsetting` and [`tidverse-pitfalls`](https://geocompr.github.io/geocompkg/articles/).

 ### Topological relations